 Teams of four

 The team’s goals are clear: to deliver high quality service at a low cost within the allocated time.
 But just like in any organization, the scenario is complex and how to succeed at achieving those goals isn’t so obvious at first.

 They face spikes in demand, limited resources, time pressure, unexpected events, decision choices and performance accountability.
 The pressures and dynamics cause people to operate in silos, focusing on just their own part.

 In the simulation, people become students of their own behaviors.
 They can see the big picture, naturally broadening their thinking, and learning what it takes to be successful as a system.

 Get a free demo with your quote.

 Want to learn more?
-We offer a private 1-hour web demo (free).
+We offer a free 1-hour web demo.
 Just check the box for it when you request a quote for a workshop or game kit.